San Diego, CA

 When is the busiest moving season in San Diego?

 Late May through August is the peak window in San Diego, with the heaviest volume around month-end weekends.
-Top-rated companies book out 4–6 weeks in advance during this period.
+Established companies commonly book out several weeks in advance during this period.

 Should I get an in-home estimate or an online quote?